Asda – Risks We Take in the Sun

 - When buying sunscreen, respondents were most likely to consider the SPF rating (63%) and the UV rating (51%).

 - Respondents are most worried that UV light can cause skin cancer (53%), but less than half of respondents (49%) are aware that melanoma skin cancer is one of the top two most common cancers in young people.

 - 66% of respondents believe that sunscreen lotions are expensive.

-By engaging in an integrated Broadcast PR and News generation campaign we could reach national and regional audiences, giving us the greatest amplification and reach the biggest audience.
-The research gave us the news hook which enabled us to write the most engaging narrative, in this case shocking and alarming the people of the UK about the dangers they are facing from their actions.
+By engaging in an integrated Broadcast PR and News generation campaign we were able to reachboth national and regional audiences which gave us the greatest platform for amplification and enabled us to reach the largest desired audience.
+Through our research, we were able to garner the most effective news hook which enabled us to write an engaging narrative – in this case alarming peoplewithin the UK about the dangers they are facing from their actions.

 To host that campaign and talk all things sun care we recruited former Love Island contestant, Dr Alex George.
 During last years trip to the villa Alex suffered from extreme sunburn, an injury that swept the internet.
 As a result of this well-known case, Alex was fully equipped to talk about his experience of sunburn and the dangers associated with it.
 Due to the timing of the campaign, coinciding with Love Island 2019, Alex was also a hot choice for broadcasters who wanted to talk about the current series.
 This was something we utilised in order to secure coverage and a great example of getting the timing and your spokesperson correct.